 All the world's first 5G smartphones rely on Qualcomm®'s SnapdragonTM 855 Mobile Platform chipset.

-"We are extending this collaboration to allow OEMs to easily develop exciting 5G devices with strong security, using both Thales 5G SIM and our next generation flagship Qualcomm® Snapdragon™ 855 Mobile Platform to pave the path for 5G commercialization in 2019."
+"We are extending this collaboration to allow OEMs to easily develop exciting 5G devices with strong security, using Thales 5G SIM and our next-generation flagship Qualcomm® Snapdragon™ 855 Mobile Platform to pave the path for 5G commercialization in 2019."

 The fifth generation networks (5G) is currently under development and will hit the market at the horizon 2020.
 Compared with the current 4G LTE technology, 5G is targeting to reach both high speed (1 Gbps), low power and low latency (1ms or less), for massive IoT, tactile internet and robotics.Introducing 5G networks – Characteristics and usages

 A New Trust Model For The 5G Era

 5G use cases will bring new requirements on the storage, compute and network domains and will introduce new risks to the confidentiality, integrity and availability of enterprise & user data.
 This White Paper provides Thales' recommendations to address these new challenges and build a new trust model for the 5G era.Building a new trust model in the 5G era

 Thales: a member of the Trusted Connectivity Alliance (TCA)